steadman1/my-written-portfolio/README.md

 #### 👨🏼‍💻 Swift Student Challenge 2023
 ➡️ [Showcase images, videos, & source code here]()

+My idea for my 2023 Swift Student Challenge application was an AR sandbox physics app that would allow users to interact with virtual 3D objects in their real environment.
+With this app, I aimed to appeal to the Apple judges with the AR as there were rumors that the Vision Pro (unnamed at the time) was going to come out soon.
+In the end, I unfortunately missed the submission deadline as I was adamant to make the app as perfect as I could which sounds so incredibly stupid as I read it back.
+Overall though, the app was pretty cool, but it probably wouldn't have won or gotten much recognition as the features I had implemented by the deadline weren't super groundbreaking.

 #### 👔 Meeting Recorder
 ➡️ [Showcase images, videos, & source code here]()

+During my high school junior year, notably following COVID,

 #### 🎼 Spotify Buddy
 ➡️ [Showcase images, videos, & source code here]()